boklm/torsocks-netns/README.md

  * if the --DNSPort option is used, run `socat` inside the new namespace to connect `localhost:53` (udp) with the UNIX socket in `$tmp_dir/DNSPort.sock`
- * run redsocks and set some iptables rules to redirect all connections to redsocks, which is configured to redirect connections to the socks proxy on `localhost:9050`.
-If the --DNSPort option is used we also redirect all udp requests on port 53 to 127.0.0.1:53.
-If the --DNSPort option is not used, the DNS will not work.
+ * run `redsocks` and set some iptables rules to redirect all connections to redsocks, which is configured to redirect connections to the socks proxy on `localhost:9050`.
+If the `--DNSPort` option is used we also redirect all udp requests on port 53 to `127.0.0.1:53`.
+If the `--DNSPort` option is not used, the DNS will not work.
- * run the selected command inside the new namespace (without using torsocks)
+ * run the selected command inside the new namespace (without using `torsocks`)

 Dependencies